Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

 Accurate course placement is vital to your academic success at Knox.
 Research shows that students who begin their college study at the appropriate level enjoy greater progress and achievement.

-Knox offers placement exams in mathematics and second languages.
+Knox offers placement exams in mathematics, second languages and music.
 These short online exams help us ensure that you're enrolled in the level appropriate for your skills.
 Please take your exam(s) as soon as possible.
-Go to your student portal to take the placement exams.
+Go to your Pre-Arrival Tracker to take the placement exams.

 To assist you in selecting the appropriate courses, the mathematics department will make a recommendation based on your academic records and results of your online placement exam.
 If you have Advanced Placement, International Baccalaureate, A-level, or transfer credit in calculus, you do not need to take the exam.
 For all others, even if you do not currently think you will take any math courses at Knox, you should take this exam.
 It will help you and your advisor to know where to begin should you later find it desirable or necessary to take math courses.
 Questions?
 Contact Professor of Mathematics Kevin Hastings or Associate Professor of Mathematics Andrew Leahy.

 Did you study French, German, or Spanish in high school or earlier?
 Have you had significant exposure to the language by living abroad or having parents who speak the language?
 If so, you will need to take the placement exam in each language you have taken in the past, whether or not you intend at this point to take that language at Knox.
-If you have studied Japanese, Greek, Latin, or Chinese, you do not need to take an online exam.
+If you have studied Japanese or Chinese, you do not need to take an online exam.
 However, you should notify your advisor of this during orientation for appropriate course placement.
-Questions?
-Contact Associate Professor of Modern Languages Jerry Miner.

 Here are a few other things to know about the Second Language Placement Exam: